 Most radiator plants are pretty easy care, grow to a foot or less, and tolerate a good range of growing conditions.
-All great reasons to add these cuties to your houseplant collection.
+All great reasons to add these cuties to your plant collection.

 Radiator plants are interesting and stylish.
 Some grow as trailers and some are compact upright growers.
 So many interesting ways to display these plants.
 You are sure to find a good fit for your home.

-Epiphytes live on very little.
-In nature ,and in your plant pot, they can survive on minimum nutrients, moderate light and little water.
+These plants can usually require very little care.
+In nature, and in your plant pot, they can survive on minimum nutrients, moderate light and little water.

 So they DON’T need much watering or fertilizer.
+The roots prefer drier less rich soil.
 The leaves are fleshy and full of water.
-They do appreciate humidity or frequent misting.

 As with most plants, the variegated varieties will need more light to keep their interesting colorations.
 In too low light the leaf colorations will fade.

 This would be a shame.
-These plants are universally prized for their beautiful foliage.
+These plants are universally prized for their interesting and beautiful foliage.